 Another big plus sign for RAW shooting.
-You can completely stop worrying about an important camera setting and have full control over that setting back in the comfort of your home.
+You can completely stop worrying about an important camera setting and have full control over that setting back in the comfort of your home when you’re processing in Lightroom or some other program.
 Mistakes in white balance are very easily corrected when shooting RAW.

 Autofocus – Single Point AF-S/One Shot Autofocus